edespino/cloudberry-site/docs/sql-stmts/alter-trigger.md

 ## Compatibility

-`ALTER TRIGGER` is a Cloudberry Database extension of the SQL standard.
+`ALTER TRIGGER` is a Apache Cloudberry extension of the SQL standard.

 ## See also